Elena Rybakina: 2024: Wimbledon semifinal, three WTA 500 titles, illnesses

-She won the Abu Dhabi Open in February, beating Daria Kasatkina in the final.
-Rybakina secured her third title of the season in April at the Porsche Tennis Grand Prix in Stuttgart, beating two-time defending champion Iga Świątek in the semifinals, and then Marta Kostyuk in straight sets in the final.
+In April, Rybakina secured her third title of the season at the Porsche Tennis Grand Prix in Stuttgart, beating Veronika Kudermetova in second round, Jasmine Paolini in quarterfinals, two-time defending champion Iga Świątek in the semifinals, all in three sets and then Marta Kostyuk in straight sets in the final.
+She then played at the Madrid Open, beating Lucia Bronzetti, Mayar Sherif, and qualifier Sára Bejlek all in straight sets to make it to quarterfinals, where she defeated compatriot Yulia Putintseva while saving two match points, before falling to second seed Aryna Sabalenka in three sets in the semifinals.
+She was forced to withdraw from the Italian Open because of illness, where she was the defending champion.
 She made it through to the quarterfinals at the French Open, before losing to eventual runner-up Jasmine Paolini.